mguerin017/Personal-Project-1/README.md

 -   Have a decent understanding of how to use the Unity engine
 -   Screenshots and logs each week to show my progress
--   Have a complete, function game that runs in Unity
+-   Have a complete, functional game that runs in Unity

 ### Constraints